front-commerce/developers.front-commerce.com/source/docs/advanced/payments/overview.md

 title: Payments overview
 ---

-There are many way to integrate payments in Front-Commerce.
+There are many ways to integrate payments in Front-Commerce.
 We support different payment workflows, payment modules from different platforms (Magento2 …) and Front-Commerce can also process payments itself with Front-Commerce payment modules.

 In this section, you will learn how payments can be added to an application.
 It contains **installation guides** for supported payment method for each platform along with **implementation guides** so that one can implement new methods.